Max-Mendes91/Pawvaro-Website/README.md

 # Dog and  Cat Products Store Website

-A clean, responsive website for selling dog products — built entirely with **HTML** and **CSS**.
+A clean, responsive website for selling dog and cat products — built entirely with **HTML** and **CSS**.
 This project focuses on a playful, pet-friendly design to showcase products for dogs and cats.
-Small blog page to keep users in the website be more apelative .
+Small blog page to keep users in the website , be more apelative .

 ---